 And as the smoking hurled higher and higher

-flying loops round' the telephone wires
+The troops flying loops round' the telephone wires

 They said, "Our beloveds' not dead